Month: June 2025

 Presidential incitement of violence

 The grounds, the actual state of affairs through the weekend, for Trump’s actions were flimsy.
 The stated rationale and defenses offered are fraudulent; the bad faith is transparent.
-The thuggish campaign against immigrants that we have seen unfold in all its ugliness over several months instills fear and inflicts pains by design.
+The thuggish campaign against immigrants that we have seen unfold in all its ugliness over several months instills fear and inflicts pain by design.
 It creates a spectacle (which celebrity Trump ally, an embedded Dr. Phil, given an ‘exclusive,’ will profit from).
 Fox News, trumpeting “the Los Angeles riots,” has had a field day boosting Trump’s pretend crisis (before his intervention).

 Last Friday and Saturday, when there was inevitable pushback — overwhelmingly with peaceful protest — against the indiscriminate immigration raids, the Trump administration leapt at the modicum of vandalism and violence experienced as a pretext for grasping power from a blue state governor, federalizing the National Guard, and on Monday sending in the Marines.